diku-dk/futhark/docs/language-reference.rst

 *payload*.  **Note:** The current implementation of sum types is fairly inefficient, in that all possible constructors of a sum-typed value will be resident in memory.
 Avoid using sum types where multiple constructors have large payloads.
-Further, there is an implementation weakness where arrays of sum types with an array payload may result in incorrect size inference and run-time errors.
-Try to avoid these for now.

 .. productionlist::
    record_type: "{" "}" | "{" `fieldid` ":" `type` ("," `fieldid` ":" `type`)* "}"